msvignesh-25/picoCTF-Writeups/README.md

 # picoCTF-Writeups
-This repository will include the writeups of the CTF challenges available on picoCTF.
-It includes notes, documents, solutions, tools, and learnings from cybersecurity challenges.
-A personal journey to improve CTF skills and cybersecurity knowledge.
+This repository contains my personal writeups of Capture The Flag (CTF) challenges hosted on picoCTF (play.picoctf.org).
+It includes detailed notes, solutions, scripts, tools, and insights gained throughout the cybersecurity challenges.
+The purpose is to document my ongoing journey in developing CTF problem-solving skills and expanding my cybersecurity knowledge.
 ## Categories
 - Web Exploitation
 - Cryptography